MysEcho/Dynamic-Image-Processing-on-Zynq/README.md

 Real-Time Image Processing involves the transformation of incoming signals, primarily from a camera, into a format that can be readily interpreted by a display device.
 This process is heavily reliant on precise timing constraints, demanding efficient hardware execution.
-This paper proposes an innovative method for interfacing the OV7670 Complementary Metal Oxide Semiconductor (CMOS) Camera with an FPGA-based Real-Time Image Processing system on a Zynq 7010 platform, using the open-source Digilent Dynamic Clock
+This project proposes an innovative method for interfacing the OV7670 Complementary Metal Oxide Semiconductor (CMOS) Camera with an FPGA-based Real-Time Image Processing system on a Zynq 7010 platform, using the open-source Digilent Dynamic Clock